daattali/beautiful-jekyll/capstone/timeline.md

 Students develop the data product.
 This involves:

   - Regular meetings with the teaching fellow mentor.
   - Regular meetings with the capstone partner.
   - Recording your progress and explorations in a data science notebook.

 #### Project polishing stage

 Students polish the data product for delivery to the capstone partner:

   1. Deliver the data product after incorporating feedback from teaching fellows and colleagues, along with a final report.
   2. Briefly present product(s) in an end-of-program celebration (not graded).
   3. At the end, students also reflect on the project in a short individual report.

-#### Final presentations

-Students present the final data product and approach to the class.